openedx/frontend-app-authoring/README.rst

 Developing
 **********

 `Devstack <https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/installation/index.html>`_.
-If you start Devstack with ``make dev.up.studio`` that should give you everything you need as a companion to this frontend.
+If you start Devstack with ``make dev.up.cms`` that should give you everything you need as a companion to this frontend.

 Installation and Startup
 ========================